Finitary codings for gradient models and a new graphical representation for the six-vertex model: Introduction

 The results showing the non-existence of a finitary factor of i.i.d.\ when multiple Gibbs states exist are not very illuminating as to the true nature of the obstruction.
 One goal of this work is to shed more light on the reason as to why such models are not ffiid when multiple Gibbs states exist.
 In many situations, the extreme invariant Gibbs states are related to one another by a simple transformation involving a global permutation of the spins.
 Morally, it is this global information which cannot be coded in a finitary manner.
 The common narrative behind the results shown here is that once this information is discarded (in a suitable manner), the remaining information can be coded in a finitary manner.
 We informally call the remaining information a \emph{gradient} of the original model.
 As we shall see, this nomenclature is natural for the models considered here as this information can be interpreted as a discrete gradient.

+We present results regarding the above phenomenon in three examples of statistical mechanics -- the Ising and Potts models, the beach model, and the six-vertex model.
+We state here brief and informal versions of our results for each model.
+The precise versions and relevant definitions appear in the later sections.

 Our first result concerns the Ising and Potts models at any temperature below the critical temperature.
 As mentioned, it is known in this case that no Gibbs measure is \ffiid.
-We define a natural gradient of these models (an edge percolation model in the Ising case, and a similar model on oriented edges in the Potts case), and show that it is \ffiid.
+We define a natural gradient of these models: for the Ising model, this is the edge percolation consisting of those edges whose endpoints have different signs, and for the Potts model, we consider the difference along edges modulo $q$.
+See \cref{sec:Ising} for detailed definitions and results.

-Our second result concerns the six-vertex model (more precisely, a specific version of the six-vertex model called the F-model) with large parameter $c$, where we consider the Gibbs measures arising from ``flat'' boundary conditions.
-In this case, none of these Gibbs measures are \ffiid.
-On the other hand, we show that a certain gradient model (a percolation model on the diagonal edges of $\Z^2$) is \ffiid, as is the ``Laplacian'' of the associated height function.
-To this end, we introduce and initiate the study of a new graphical representation of the six-vertex model with parameter $c \ge 2$ (see \cref{sec:6v,sec:outline} for a quick informal description and \cref{sec:si-big} for more details).
-We believe that this representation is also a major contribution of this paper and is of independent interest.